grandecola/emrscaler/docs/proposal.md

 a great fit for running spark jobs, there are many challenges that one would face.

 ### Slow Startup
-EMR is supposed to be an ephemeral compute
+EMR is supposed to be an ephemeral compute.
+It is recommended that an EMR cluster is started before jobs are started, and stopped once jobs complete.